pagkly/Zed/Investopedia4/Who Is George Soros.md

 Soros warned of an [[existential crisis]](https://www.project-syndicate.org/onpoint/how-to-save-europe-by-george-soros-2018-05) facing Europe.
 He has set forth a plan to rescue Europe from a pending crisis by tackling three major issues: the refugee crisis, territorial break-ups like Brexit, and the austerity crisis that has plagued countries like Italy and Spain.

-In particular, he has advocated that the European Union issue perpetual bonds, a method of financing that Britain used to finance the Napoleonic Wars.
+In particular, he has advocated that the European Union issue perpetual bonds, a method of financing that Britain used to [[Finance|finance]] the Napoleonic Wars.

 Soros was 'the man who broke the Bank of England' before he became 'the man who broke the Bank of Thailand.'